connectpa/IOT/README.md

 # IOT
-This project is a fork of [Thingsboard v2.4.1](https://github.com/thingsboard/thingsboard/tree/v2.4.1).
+This project is a fork of [Thingsboard v2.5](https://github.com/thingsboard/thingsboard/tree/v2.5).

-To setup and run this project, refer to the [Contribution Guide](https://thingsboard.io/docs/user-guide/contribution/how-to-contribute) or to the `README.md` file in the `/docker` folder.
+To setup and run this project, refer to the [Contribution Guide](https://thingsboard.io/docs/user-guide/contribution/how-to-contribute) or to the `README.md` file in the `/docker` folder (PREFERRED).

 ## TL;DR